 We have identified four key priorities that will guide our efforts and investment in planning, developing and maintaining our infrastructure in the short, medium and long term.
+The following page shows the key actions that we plan to take to address these priorities.

-- Providing safe and secure infrastructure services - Providing infrastructure services that meet the needs of our changing population - Planning, developing and maintaining resilient communities - 4 Prudent management of our existing assets and environment
+1 Providing safe and secure infrastructure services

+- Providing infrastructure services that meet the needs of our changing population - 3 Planning, developing and maintaining resilient communities - Prudent management of our existing assets and environment